Reverse DNS (PTR)

 Adding PTR records using OpenStack terminal client

-To assign a PTR record to a floating IP using the OpenStack terminal client, follow these steps:
+To assign a PTR record to a floating IP using the OpenStack Terminal Client, follow these steps:

 • Run this command: openstack floating ip list.
 Save the UUID (id column) of the IP you want to set PTR on.